Stainless Steel Portable Biochar Kiln

 2. Adding Alongside Amendments: Biochar can be mixed with soil amendments and added to the soil simultaneously.
 We recommend to do this at least 6 weeks before planting to allow the biochar to fully integrate with the soil

-3. Soaking in Compost Tea: Compost tea can be used to charge biochar.
+3. Soaking In Compost Tea: Compost tea can be used to charge biochar.
 In a large drum, add compost, worm castings, and soil from the planting area to introduce local microbiology and nutrients.
 The biochar should be soaked in this mixture for 10 to 12 days, with regular aeration for optimal results.

 Origin: